-On July 25th, Pope Tawadros, the patriarch of the Coptic Orthodox Church in Egypt chose the historical Hanging Church in Old Cairo district to hold a prayer service for Egypt and the critical situation facing Egyptian believers.
+On July 25th, Pope Tawadros, the patriarch of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox Church in Egypt chose the historical Hanging Church in Old Cairo district to hold a prayer service for Egypt and the critical situation facing Egyptian believers.

 The weekly teaching service he usually holds on Wednesdays at the main Orthodox Cathedral in the Abassia district is attended by thousands.
 However, during the last week in July, Pope Tawadros decided to cancel his teaching service and lead a prayer service in light of the numerous attacks against different communities of Christians across Egypt and particularly in Minya over the last few weeks.

 Attacks by radical Muslim mobs or individuals have resulted in several deaths and injuries in addition to looted and destroyed churches and Christian homes in scattered villages and small towns throughout the country.
 One of the widespread impacts of the attacks is the fear that had filled the hearts of local Christians in their wake.

 Although he is officially the head of the historical Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
 More Orthodox Church of Egypt, Pope Tawadros frequently stands as the loudest voice of the entire Christian population of Egypt, estimated to be as high at 12–15% percent of the total population.
 His choice to move his weekly service from the cathedral to the Hanging Church is quite significant given the building’s history.